FrustratedGameDev/txts/slides/proj1c/001_Slides.md

 * Factors included papers that discussed Software Development in the games industry

+# Motivation
+* We wanted better understanding of this area
+* Current work lacking on qualitative lifestyle
+* Where should future research efforts be applied?

+# Literature Review
+* Collect lots of relevant papers
+* Determine the important papers
+* Read
+* Analyze

 # Repertory Grid Analysis

 * Repertory Grid Analysis - uses factor analysis to determine interpretations of an item.